eevee/eev.ee/content/2015-09-12-dark-corners-of-unicode.markdown

 I'm assuming, if you are on the Internet and reading kind of a nerdy blog, that you know what Unicode is.
 At the very least, you have a very general understanding of it — maybe "it's what gives us emoji".

 That's about as far as _most_ people's understanding extends, in my experience, even among programmers.
 And that's a tragedy, because Unicode has a lot of...  ah, _depth_ to it.
+Not to say that Unicode is a terrible disaster — more that human language is a terrible disaster, and anything with the lofty goals of representing _all of it_ is going to have some wrinkles.

 So here is a collection of curiosities I've encountered in dealing with Unicode that you generally only find out about through experience.
 Enjoy.